-We typically open the application in the beginning of August each year, and close it in mid-late September.
+We typically open the application in mid-July/early August each year, and close it in mid-late September.
 The application includes a request for a cover letter, resume, references, responses to 4-6 written questions, and a personal portfolio documenting teaching/leadership experience and craft experience.
 Interviews are typically in mid-October.